morningspace/kubemacro-hub/macros/docs/get-pod-restarts.md

 **Options**

 ```
+ -A, --all-namespaces=false: If present, list the requested object(s) across all namespaces.
+Namespace in current
+ context is ignored even if specified with --namespace.
  -eq, -lt, -gt, -ge, -le: Check if the actual value is equal to, less than, greater than, no less than, or no greater than expected value.
  -h, --help: Print the help information.
  -n, --namespace='': If present, the namespace scope for this CLI request.